Gry's Virtual Keyboard Museum

 This was a low budget Moog synth probably made for those who wanted the real thing, but could not afford it.

-It had 1 oscilator, lots of preset sound tabs, very limited editing, and it sounded like ...... ehhh, squeezing a Humming Bird to death?
-I guess it was not that good at all.
-I remember I found one good preset, ran the signal through an analog delay to make it sound a little wider, and that's about it.
-It did not stay for a long time.
+It had 1 oscilator, lots of preset sound tabs, very limited editing, and it sounded like ...... a Moog synth.
+I found one good preset, ran the signal through a tape delay to make it sound a little wider, and that's about what it oculd be used for.

 Korg MS20 (1978)

 This one was my first "real" synthesizer.
-I was so proud of it, and it sounded good compared to everything else I had heard.
-It had an impressive lay out too, which of course helped a lot.
-One of the really interesting issues with the MS-20 was the patch panel that gave the user the opportunity to configure the signal routings in many ways.
-But at the end of the day I never found more than a couple holes to put the patch cables into that made much sense.
+I was extremely proud of it, and it sounded really good compared to everything else I had heard.
+It had an impressive patch panel too that gave the user the opportunity to configure the signal routings in many ways to create new and uniqe sounds.
 I remember that I had a lot of fun with this one and kept it for many years.
+I put wood side panels on mine as I think the black plastic looked so cheap compared to the great sound.

 Crumar Orchestrator (1978)